Maja Milinković: Music career

 In 2017, she released the fado album "Fado é sorte" at the Museu do Fado, in Lisbon.
 In 2019, she released the fado - sevdah album "Fadolinka", and "Fadolinka 2.0" in 2023.

 Concerts

-Solo concert in Lisbon in the Jerónimos Monastery in March 2017, solo concert "Fado je sevdah" at the Bosnian Cultural Center in Sarajevo at the music festival “Baščaršijske noći" (Baščaršija Nights), in 2017, concerts in Teatro Ibérico, Auditório Camões, Zenica Summer festival, Konjic Summer festival, Chamber theater 55, National Multicultural Festival in Canberra 2020 are just some of the venues from the long list of Maja's concerts.
+Milinković had a solo concert in Lisbon in the Jerónimos Monastery in March 2017.
+The same year she also had the solo concert "Fado je sevdah" at the Bosnian Cultural Center in Sarajevo and a solo concert at the music festival “Baščaršijske noći" (Baščaršija Nights).
+In addition she has performed at Teatro Ibérico, Auditório Camões and Chamber Theater 55.
+Milinković has also performed at festivals such as Zenica Summer festival, Konjic Summer festival and National Multicultural Festival in Canberra 2020.